buddhist-uni/buddhist-uni.github.io/_content/av/message-to-you_noodin.md

 An analysis of this airy, Anishinaabemowin song about the space between us.

-For an interview with this poet, see [the bonus episode](https://onbeing.org/programs/bonus-a-conversation-with-margaret-noodin/).
+For an interview with this poet, listen to [the bonus episode](https://onbeing.org/programs/bonus-a-conversation-with-margaret-noodin/).